FuckingNode/fuckingnode.github.io/docs/learn/cross-runtime-support.md

 ## No audit support anywhere non NodeJS

-Deno and Bun do not offer an `audit` command, neither does Go.
+Deno and Bun do not offer an `audit` command, neither do Go nor Cargo.